vortexmakes/rkh-examples/blinky.cmake/README.md

 #### _third-party_
 It contains Git submodules almost exclusively.
 - _RKH_: here is located the RKH framework's source code as a Git submodule.
-- _CMakeLists.txt_: to make a static library from RKH framework
+- _CMakeLists.txt_: to make a static library from RKH's source code

 #### _CMakeLists.txt_
 Top level CMakeLists.txt.
 CMake is controlled by input files that by convention are called CMakeLists.txt, which lists both configuration commands as well as dependencies between source files and targets.
+A CMake-based build system is organized as a set of high-level logical targets.
+Each target corresponds to an executable or library, or is a custom target containing custom commands.
-In this case, it file calls the CMakeLists.txt in the sub-directories _src_ and _third-party_ to create the following:
+In this case, this file calls the CMakeLists.txt in the sub-directories _src_ and _third-party_ to create the following:
 - _blinky_: an executable from source code in _src_ directory
 - _rkh_: a static library from RKH framework in _third-party/RKH_ directory